ver007/py-kodi-remote-controller/README.md

 Kodi remote controller written in Python

-Just a fun small project to explore JSON, TCP requests, and play with my favorite HTPC, Kodi.
+Just a fun small project to explore JSON, HTTP/TCP requests, and play with my favorite HTPC, Kodi.

-Well, sometimes I feel bored to seek the TV remote or to launch [Yatse][yatse] on my phone when coding.
-With this Python script I can now control the audio player of Kodi directly from a terminal.
+Options to remote control Kodi are numerous, the Android app [Yatse][yatse] is fantastic, or the web UI [chorus][chorus] is pretty good.
+But in some specific context it is great to control it from a terminal, and PyKodi does it.
 Life is good.

+With the version 0.2, PyKodi now integrates echnonest to generate awesome playlist.
+Life is really good.

 ## Quick start

 First step, clone this repository localy.
 Kodi needs to be configured to accept remote controls.
 This is done differently based on the transport that you want to use.

+Note that this will install the version 0.2, considered as an alpha release (under optimized and full of bugs).
+Go to the releases a select a beta one if you want more stability.

 ### HTTP